MicrosoftDocs/microsoft-salescopilot-docs/articles/connect-contact.md

 ## External email address matches none of the CRM contacts

-If the email address you entered doesn’t match any of the contacts in your CRM, [create a contact](create-contact-crm-sales-copilot.md) in your CRM.
+If the email address you entered doesn't match any of the contacts in your CRM, [create a contact](create-contact-crm-sales-copilot.md) in your CRM.

 ## External email address matches multiple CRM contacts